cmse822/project-3-mpi-p2p-team-6/README.md

 ## Part 4: Non-blocking MPI Ring Shift

-Repeat Part 3 but using non-blocking communication via `MPI_Isendrecv()`.
+Repeat Part 3 but using non-blocking communication via MPI_Isend() and MPI_Irecv().
 Compare the results to the blocking case.

 ## What to turn-in